-How to get Chain of Custody certified
+How to get PEFC chain of custody certified

-To earn PEFC Chain of Custody certification, you must develop and implement procedures to account for the purchasing, tracking, manufacturing, sale and recordkeeping of certified materials.
+To earn PEFC chain of custody certification, you must develop and implement procedures to account for the purchasing, tracking, manufacturing, sale and recordkeeping of certified materials.

-We base PEFC Chain of Custody certification on best practice guidelines for certification.
+We base PEFC chain of custody certification on best practice guidelines for certification.
 We use globally accepted ISO guidelines to ensure independence, transparency and impartiality of the certification process.